michaeltroger/michaeltroger.com/docs/cv/index.md

 Following that I earned my **Master's degree** in **Mobile Computing** where my thesis engaged with Machine Learning based on smartphone sensor data.
 After my studies I then switched also professionally fully from Web Development to Software Development.

-Currently I'm a **Senior Software Engineer** (Android) at **adidas Digital Sports** (formerly adidas Runtastic), where I gained lots of knowledge, working in an international Scrum team.
+For more than 7 years I worked as **Software Engineer** (Android) at **adidas Digital Sports** (formerly adidas Runtastic), where I gained lots of knowledge, working in an international Scrum team.
-Working on Adidas apps as well as on in-house libraries, the job allows me to write code that is used by millions of sports users worldwide.
+Working on Adidas apps as well as on in-house libraries, the job allowed me to write code that is used by millions of sports users worldwide.
-I especially appreciate being able to work with state of the art technologies.
+I especially appreciated being able to work with state of the art technologies.

+Since 2025 I work at **Bora**, where I continue my software engineering journey by developing software for kitchen hardware.

 To explore my full CV please check my [LinkedIn](https://www.linkedin.com/in/michaeltroger/).